 Early detection of harmful new pests and diseases is a vital part of our biosecurity system.
 Every New Zealander has a responsibility to be vigilant for and report suspected new organisms.

 We need you to be extra vigilant when coming home from overseas or opening international mail because these are common pathways for unwanted pests to enter New Zealand.

-MPI has a dedicated team of specialists to investigate and respond to all suspicious findings.
+Biosecurity New Zealand has a dedicated team of specialists to investigate and respond to all suspicious findings.

 It's the law to report unusual organisms